argoproj/argo-workflows/docs/breaking-changes.md

 ### [01d310235](https://github.com/argoproj/argo-workflows/commit/01d310235a9349e6d552c758964cc2250a9e9616) chore(server)!: Required authentication by default.
 Resolves #5206 (#5211)

-To login to the UI, you must provide a login token.
+To login to the user interface, you must provide a login token.
 The original behaviour can be configured with `--auth-mode=server`.

 ### [f31e0c6f9](https://github.com/argoproj/argo-workflows/commit/f31e0c6f92ec5e383d2f32f57a822a518cbbef86) chore!: Remove deprecated fields (#5035)

 Some fields that were deprecated in early 2020 have been removed.

 | Field | Action |
 |---|---|